ErwanR123/Sentiment-Classification-with-Logistic-Regression-and-KNN/README.md

 The dataset used in this project is the **IMDB Dataset of 50K Movie Reviews**, available on Kaggle and labeled for binary sentiment classification.

+The goal is to determine whether a review is positive or negative using natural language processing techniques.

 ##  Key Features

 - Preprocessing and vectorization of textual data